 The School of Computing, Science and Engineering (CSE) seeks to improve lives through proactive collaboration with industry and society.
 Our stimulating, industry-accredited courses and research programmes explore engineering, physics, acoustics, computing, mathematics and robotics.
 Through our award-winning lecturers, world-class facilities and research-led teaching, CSE produces highly employable graduates ready for the challenges of today and tomorrow.

 What about after uni?

-We have been awarded Higher Education STEM funding for the delivery of the module Business and Industrial Mathematics.
+The Business and Industrial Mathematics module was set with funding from Higher Education STEM and the Institute for Mathematics and its Applications.
 This module will be delivered by guest speakers on a spectrum of mathematical applications used in their respective industry.